hex-ci/atom-tree-view-sort/README.md

 ### Sorting Folders

-Use Sorting Folders will execute folder sorting, otherwise the folder will not be sorted.
-Does not affect sort folders before or after files.
+Using the Sorting Folders will sort the folders, otherwise the folders will not be sorted.
+This option does not affect the option of the sort folders before or after files.

 ### Sort Folders Before or After Files